The President's second term may hinge on how fast his health care reform can recover

 A good President needs a big comfort zone.
 He should be able to treat enemies as opportunities, appear authentic in joy and grief, stay cool under the hot lights.
 But humility doesn't come naturally to those who decide they are qualified to run the free world.
 So the sign that the Obama presidency had reached a turning point came not when his poll numbers sank or his allies shuddered or the commentariat went hunting for the right degree of debacle to compare to the rollout of Obamacare.

 It happened when he started apologizing.
 In triplicate.
 For not knowing what was going on in his own Administration.
 For failing to prevent his signature achievement from detonating in prime time.
-For not telling the whole truth when he promised people that Obamacare would not touch them without permission: "If you like your health care plan, you can keep your health care plan."
+For not telling the whole truth when he promised people that Obamacare would not touch them without permission.

-Obama's supporters can decry a "feeding frenzy," but this is a critical moment for a President whose agenda for a second term amounted to little more than being not as lame as the other guy.
-The HealthCare.gov website may or may not get fixed on deadline, the senior staff may be booted and rebooted, but it is already too late to avoid a pageant of media scrutiny, Republican merriment, a rebuke even from Bill Clinton and a host of existential questions: Can this policy be saved?
-What is left of Obama's second term if it is consumed by fixing an unpopular policy from the first?
-How could a White House appear so confident and incompetent at the same time?
+The HealthCare.gov website may or may not get fixed on deadline, the senior staff may be booted and rebooted, but it is already too late to avoid a pageant of media scrutiny, Republican merriment, and a rebuke even from Bill Clinton What is left of Obama's second term if it is consumed by fixing an unpopular policy from the first?